Treatment for Urinary Tract Infections in Tyler, TX

 If you experience one or more of these common UTI symptoms, contact Dr. Williams as soon as possible to receive early intervention and treatment.

 The most common cause of a urinary tract infection is when bacteria enters the urinary tract through the urethra and spreads toward the bladder.
 This bacteria can quickly multiply to reach the point of becoming a serious infection of the urinary tract.
 If the infection is not treated, it may continue on to affect the kidneys and their function.
 Women are more prone to urinary tract infections than men since females have a shorter urethra, which allows for a quicker introduction of bacteria to the bladder.

 Our providers usually treat urinary tract infections with antibiotics, though more substantial treatment may be needed if the infection has spread to other areas of the urinary system.
 Symptoms typically clear up within a few days of treatment, but it is often recommended to continue the antibiotics for up to a week or more.
 Pain medication may be prescribed in addition to the antibiotics to numb the bladder and urethra that often cause a very unpleasant burning sensation during urination when a UTI is present.

 Tips to Prevent a Urinary Tract Infection

 Follow these lifestyle tips to prevent urinary tract infections in the future:

 - Empty your bladder as soon as you feel the urge to urinate and ensure that you have emptied your bladder completely

 - Urinate after sex to flush out any bacteria

 - Avoid feminine products that may irritate the urinary system or genital area

-If you believe you are suffering from a urinary tract infection, don’t wait to find relief from this easily treatable condition!
-Contact Dr. Williams in Tyler, TX today by calling his office at (903) 262-3900 or using our secure form.
+If you are experiencing symptoms of a urinary tract infection, don’t wait to find relief from this easily treatable condition!
+Contact Dr. Williams in Tyler, TX today by calling his office at (903) 262-3900.